12 Jun The 12 Best Strength Training Books Ever Written

-Another part of the downside is not taking action with you read.
+One of the downsides of being a constant learner is not always taking action with what you read.

-So I always try to take away one big thing and put it into action.
+It was only in recent years that I came up with this: always try to take away one big thing and put it into action.

-If I can do that, I consider that a win.
+If I can do that, I consider it a win.

 I love to teach and share what I learn, which is why I created this site.